Rail transport in Argentina: Santiago del Estero

 The historical city of Santiago del Estero will have a commuter rail service called Tren al Desarrollo, which will run on a series of newly built viaducts over the city, as well as existing General Mitre Railway broad gauge tracks.
 The 8 km line has undergone testing using Argentine TecnoTren rolling stock and will open to the public in 2016, though its central terminus was inaugurated in 2015.
 After its aperture, the line will be further extended to the outskirts of the city, though it has also been considered to extend the line to the nearby city of San Miguel de Tucumán.

 Historical networks

-Rosario once had a 192 km network of trams.

 Up until the mid-twentieth century, most major cities in Argentina had a tramway network, though today only a small number remain.
 La Plata was the first Argentine city to receive an electric tramway network in 1892, rather than Buenos Aires which would see its existing network electrified from 1897 onwards.
 By the mid-1960s, most cities had their tram networks dismantled and replaced with colectivos and trolleybuses.
 La Plata was the last city to operate trams in Argentina, with its last service operating in December 1966, until the 1980s when the Buenos Aires PreMetro began operations.